Saskatchewan Hunting & Angling Licences FAQ

 When are licences available to purchase?

 Licences that are required for seasons open early in the licence year are available to purchase beginning April 1.
-These include all angling licences, the Lac la Ronge endorsement (for anglers angling on Lac la Ronge), and black bear and fur licences.
+These include all angling licences and black bear and fur licences.
 Remaining hunting licences including big game draw licences are available to purchase beginning August 1.

 Are there licences that I cannot purchase through my web account?